 “It’s about making the joy of trick-or-treating available to as many kids as possible.”

 Having a Teal Pumpkin on your porch, and non-food treats to offer kids gets you in the game.
 You can get the kids to paint a grocery store or orchard pumpkin, or buy them ready-made at the local craft store.
-I had my girls paint one because that bought me 20 more minutes of kid entertainment.
+I had my girls paint one because that bought me 20 more minutes of kid entertainment, therefore very much worth the purchase!

-My daughters LOVED shopping the dollar store for non-food treats, and it gave a chance to talk about food allergies, and how they affect our neighbours, and their school friends.
+My daughters LOVED shopping at the dollar store for non-food treats, which then gave me a chance to talk about food allergies, and how they affect our neighbours, and their school friends.
 Wondering what kinds of non-food treats to buy?
 This list is from the F.A.R.E website:

 - Glow sticks, bracelets, or necklaces